dwrobel/flatcam/README.md

 - Excellon Editor: update so always there is a tool selected even after the Excellon object was just edited; before it always required a click inside of the tool table, not you do it only if needed.
 - fixed the menu File -> Edit -> Edit/Close Editor entry to reflect the status of the app (Editor active or not)
 - added support in Excellon parser for autodetection of Excellon file format for the Excellon files generated by the following ECAD sw: DipTrace, Eagle, Altium, Sprint Layout
-- Gerber Editor: finished a new tool: Poligonize Tool (ALT+N in Editor).
+- Gerber Editor: finished a new tool: Poligonize Tool (Alt+N in Editor).
 It will fuse a selection of tracks into a polygon.
 It will fill a selection of polygons if they are apart and it will make a single polygon if the selection is overlapped.
 All the newly created filled polygons will be stored in aperture '0' (if it does not exist it will be automatically created)
 - fixed a bug in Move command in context menu who crashed the app when triggered
 - Gerber Editor: when adding a new aperture it will be store as the last selected and it will be used for any tools that are triggered until a new aperture is selected.